Detail: IndexHierarchy: Constructor#

 >>> a = np.array([[0, 0, 1, 1], [0, 1, 0, 1]]) >>> a.flags.writeable = False >>> sf.IndexHierarchy((sf.Index(('a', 'b')), sf.Index((1024, 2048))), indexers=a) <IndexHierarchy> a 1024 a 2048 b 1024 b 2048 <<U1> <int64>

-- classmethod IndexHierarchy.from_index_items(items, *, index_constructor=None, name=None)[source]
+- classmethod IndexHierarchy.from_index_items(items, /, *, index_constructor=None, name=None)[source]#

 Given an iterable of pairs of label,

-can be Index or IndexHierarchy, across all pairs all depths must be the same.- Parameters:
+IndexBase, produce anIndexHierarchywhere the labels are depth 0, the indices are depth 1.
+While the providedIndexBasecan be Index or IndexHierarchy, across all pairs all depths must be the same.- Parameters:

 items – iterable of pairs of label,

-.index_constructor – Optionally provide index constructor for outermost index.
+IndexBase.index_constructor – Optionally provide index constructor for outermost index.

 >>> ix1 = sf.Index(('a', 'b', 'c'), name='x') >>> ix1 <Index: x> a b c <<U1> >>> ix2 = sf.Index((1024, 2048, 4096), name='y') >>> ix2 <Index: y> 1024 2048 4096 <int64> >>> ih1 = sf.IndexHierarchy.from_index_items(((ix1.name, ix1), (ix2.name, ix2)), name='ih1') >>> ih1 <IndexHierarchy: ih1> x a x b x c y 1024 y 2048 y 4096 <<U1> <object> >>> ih2 = sf.IndexHierarchy.from_index_items(((ix2.name, ix2), (ix1.name, ix1)), name='ih2') >>> ih2 <IndexHierarchy: ih2> y 1024 y 2048 y 4096 x a x b x c <<U1> <object> >>> sf.IndexHierarchy.from_index_items(((ih1.name, ih1), (ih2.name, ih2))) <IndexHierarchy> ih1 x a ih1 x b ih1 x c ih1 y 1024 ih1 y 2048 ih1 y 4096 ih2 y 1024 ih2 y 2048 ih2 y 4096 ih2 x a ih2 x b ih2 x c <<U3> <<U1> <object>

-- classmethod IndexHierarchy.from_labels(labels, *, name=None, reorder_for_hierarchy=False, index_constructors=None, depth_reference=None, continuation_token=<object object>)[source]
+- classmethod IndexHierarchy.from_labels(labels, /, *, name=None, reorder_for_hierarchy=False, index_constructors=None, depth_reference=None, continuation_token=<object object>)[source]#

 Construct an

-from an iterable of labels, where each label is tuple defining the component labels for all hierarchies.- Parameters:
+IndexHierarchyfrom an iterable of labels, where each label is tuple defining the component labels for all hierarchies.- Parameters:

 labels – an iterator or generator of tuples.